Research Agenda at the ATARI Lab

 Discovering the Right Abstractions

 The power of abstraction lies in its ability to represent complex systems concisely.
 In vision, convolutional filters revolutionized learning by embedding spatial hierarchies, while in language, transformers demonstrated the utility of attention mechanisms.
-In robotics, we hypothesize that contacts with the environment are the key abstraction for planning and control.
-Developing algorithms that leverage this abstraction will enable robots to reason about physical interactions more effectively.
+In robotics, we hypothesize that contacts with the environment are one of the key abstractions for planning and control for loco-manipulation.
+Developing algorithms that leverage this (and other) abstraction will enable robots to reason about physical interactions more effectively.

 Decomposing Complex, Long-Horizon Tasks

-Tasks such as cooking, cleaning, or assembling objects involve multiple interdependent subtasks, each requiring precise execution and adaptability.
-For instance, cooking an omelette involves actions like retrieving ingredients, cracking eggs, and frying.
-ATARI’s research focuses on hierarchical task decomposition, where high-level planners define sub-goals, and low-level controllers execute them reliably.
-Additionally, we investigate real-time replanning to ensure responsiveness to unexpected changes.
+Tasks such as cleaning, or assembling objects involve multiple interdependent subtasks, each requiring precise execution and adaptability.
+For instance, cleaning a house requires manipulating furnitures, vaccumm cleaning and emptying dishwahers.
+ATARI’s research focuses on hierarchical task decomposition, encoding this structure in a holistic planning and control framework.

 Breaking Free from Rigid Contact Models